michaelbjacobson/ruby-ttt/README.md

 #### Part One
 I began by dissecting and refactoring the original codebase.
-The very first step of this was tweaking the original script to make it fully compliant with the [Ruby Style Guide](https://github.com/bbatsov/ruby-style-guide).
+The very first step of this was tweaking the original script to make it compliant with the [Ruby Style Guide](https://github.com/bbatsov/ruby-style-guide).
 Next I trimmed out a lot of redundant code in several methods.
 Finally I extracted several classes from the one existing 'God' class, in adherance with the single responsiblity principle.